CLAIMING A WASHINGTON'S

 I WON!
 CAN I GIVE THE TICKET TO A FAMILY MEMBER?

 If the ticket is unsigned, anyone can claim the prize.
 If the ticket is signed, the claimant can sign the ticket over to another person if they so choose.
-A notarized letter will be required.
+A notarized letter or this form will be required.

 RECEIVED AN EMAIL/LETTER/PHONE CALL FROM SOMEONE TELLING ME I WON.
 IS IT LEGITIMATE?